mapbox/cpp/node-cpp.md

 # Node.js C++ Addons

-The following document outlines Mapbox's approach to writing native abstractions for Node.js (anecdotally referred to as _addons_).
+The following document outlines Mapbox's approach to writing C++ modules for Node.js (often referred to as _addons_).

 Node is integral to the Mapbox APIs.
 Sometimes at scale, though, Node becomes a bottleneck for performance.
 Node is single-threaded, which blocks execution.
 C++ on the other hand allows you to execute operations without clogging up the event loop.
 Passing heavy operations into C++ and subsequently into C++ workers can greatly improve the overall runtime of the code.

 ### Native Abstractions for Node.js (NAN)

-To swing between Node and C++, the Node community maintains a project called [_NAN_](https://github.com/nodejs/nan) (Native Abstractions for Node.js) that simplifies running different versions of Node and subsequently, V8.
+To swing between Node and C++, the Node community maintains a project called [_NAN_](https://github.com/nodejs/nan) (Native Abstractions for Node.js) that simplifies running different versions of Node and, subsequently, V8.
 NAN is a header-only C++ library that provides a set of Macros for developing Node.js addons.
 Check out the [usage](https://github.com/nodejs/nan#usage) guidelines.

-such as node-mapnik, node-osrm, and node-osmium.
-More examples of how to port C++ libraries to node can be found at nodejs.org/api/addons.html.
+More examples of how to port C++ libraries to node can be found at [nodejs.org/api/addons](http://nodejs.org/api/addons.html).
 See https://nodesource.com/blog/c-add-ons-for-nodejs-v4/ for a detailed summary of the origins of Nan.

 ### Why create an addon?

-Create an addon is a viable solution for the following reasons:
+An addon is a viable solution for the following reasons:

 1. To port a C++ project to Node to expose a new interface for the tool (like Mapnik & Node Mapnik)
 1. Improve performance at scale where Node becomes the bottleneck.